danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 By default, touch events over widgets are not sent to `#touch`.

-As of PdParty 1.3.0, touch events *everywhere* can be enabled to send when over any widget.
+As of PdParty 1.3.0, touch events *everywhere* can be enabled to send when over any widget via `#pdparty touch everywhere 1`.
 This behavior is similar to `[cyclone/mousestate]` with mode 2 (coordinates within patch).
 Touches over canvas and comment widgets are always forwarded as they are largely on the patch background.

-#### Accelerate, Gyro, Magnet, & Motion Control
+#### Accelerate, Gyro, Magnet, & Motion

 <p align="center">
   <img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/pdparty_events_scene_iPhone.png"/><br/>